 We began by analyzing past intake interviews, marketing data, and surveys that hadn't yet been utilized.
 We also conducted original qualitative and competitive research with prospects and members.
 To round it out, we walked the shop floor, interviewed staff, and held brand discovery workshops.

-After two months of wading in the deep end, a clear picture emerged.
+After wading in the deep end, a clear picture emerged.
 We saw ways we could improve brand perception and customer loyalty, while increasing perceived value and engagement.

-ADX also got a brand new Brand Story Guide, tying it all together.
+ADX got a new Brand Story Guide, tying it all together.
 The 20-page booklet sets the stage for future marketing and advertising, plus orients new employees, interns, contractors and partners.